 Run Time: 1 hr 24mins

 Home alone tonight?
 Throw this doco on.
 You Laugh But It’s True follows The Daily Show’s host, Trevor Noah, on a journey in his native South Africa.
 It’s a fun documentary with subtle laughs here and there as it looks at the rise of the comedy scene across South Africa.
-Noah touches on his upbringing and you’ll be surprised by some of the touching moments in the film from a comedian who is killing it in America at the moment.
+Noah touches on his upbringing and you’ll be surprised by some of the touching moments in the film from a comedian who is killing it in the globally at the moment.
 It has a Dave Chappelle Bloc Party feel to it at times, and a brilliant soundtrack.
 Short, on point and insightful.

 Run Time: 1hr 40mins

 Alright I kept this at the end because there is probably a good chance you’ll choose this one.
 At an easy 100 minutes, it’s almost lock it in Eddy time.
 I don’t really need to explain this one to you, but whether you’re 12, 22 or 33, Space Jam is one for the history books.
 If you are with roommates, at home with the parents or on your own; watching MJ and Bugs sink buckets is always a recipe for success.
 Relive some childhood memories, and maybe chuck a pizza rounda or chicko roll into the oven while you’re at it.

 Image sources: Open Road Films, Day 1 Films, Warner Bros, Deadline, YouTube, Variety.